Transitioning from Active Duty to Civilian Life

 Feelings of chronic stress or PTSD can contribute to feelings of alienation from other students on campus, and they may have a hard time integrating into academic life.1

 One of the difficulties that returning military service members may not have anticipated is difficulty becoming a part of their families or communities after returning from war.3 Their families may have created new routines while they were away and may not know how to provide the right type of support.

 The military provides a structured community, and it can be difficult to return to a local community that doesn’t automatically reach out or provide this type of environment.
 Veterans used to the military providing opportunities for social interaction may need to take a more proactive approach when it comes to socializing with community members or coworkers.4

 Even making choices for oneself can be an important and challenging issue during the readjustment period.
 Military life provides little personal choice, and it can be stressful and overwhelming to suddenly be expected to make countless decisions as part of civilian life.4

-Furthermore, trauma and struggles with PTSD and other mental health disorders, such as depression and substance abuse can compound re-entry issues.
-A Pew Research Center study explains that veterans who have experienced a psychological trauma have a 56% probability of an easy re-entry to civilian life, as opposed to 86% who did not experience the same trauma.1
+Furthermore, trauma and struggles with PTSD and other mental health disorders, such as depression and substance use disorder can compound re-entry issues.
+A Pew Research Center study explains that Veterans who have experienced a psychological trauma have a 56% probability of an easy re-entry to civilian life, as opposed to 86% who did not experience the same trauma.1

-- Lead to depression, anxiety, and other behavioral issues such as substance abuse.
+- Lead to depression, anxiety, and other behavioral issues such as substance misuse.

 - Make it difficult to obtain employment.